Skip Navigation

 Loading table of contents...

-The cyber security vendor market space has grown significantly.
+The cybersecurity vendor market space has grown significantly.
 As an MSP, you’re likely inundated with calls about the latest technologies.
 There's a nearly limitless menu of options to secure your clients’ environments—how do you know which tools to choose?

-Every so often, it’s essential to set aside time to ask whether these tools are really getting the job done.
-If your tools aren’t generating the value you’d hoped, or if your suite has become unwieldy and hard to manage, assess your security stack.
+Every so often, it’s essential to set aside time to ask whether these tools are getting the job done.
+If your tools aren’t generating the value you’d hoped, or if your suite has become unwieldy and hard to manage, assess your cybersecurity stack.
 Before we discuss how to do that, let’s explain how assessing your stack benefits you.

-3 reasons to assess your security stack
+3 reasons to assess your cybersecurity stack

 Minimize unnecessary costs

-It’s completely normal for MSPs to use multiple cyber security solutions to protect their clients’ threat surfaces.
+It’s completely normal for MSPs to use multiple cybersecurity solutions to protect their clients’ threat surfaces.
 After all, no two threat surfaces are the same.
 However, there’s a tipping point.
 There is such a thing as too many products.

-You must carefully and thoughtfully plan your cyber security toolkit.
+You must carefully and thoughtfully plan your cybersecurity toolkit.
 Choose each product based on client needs and your available resources.
 Otherwise, you may mistakenly add a solution that delivers capabilities you already have, causing you to pay more for functionality you didn't need.

 What's more, redundant tools lead to major inefficiencies.
 The volume of threat alerts from all these tools creates significant noise that quickly becomes overwhelming.
 Consider the effort it takes to investigate alerts—many of which will likely be duplicates or false positives due to overlapping functionality in your stack—and it becomes clear why less is often more.